vsch/flexmark-java/flexmark-ext-emoji/src/test/resources/ext_emoji_crash_spec.md

 * Add: preview update delay tweak, default of 500ms makes typing a breeze and preview updates half second later.
 * Fix: export on smart mode exit broke exporting all together
-* Fix: style sheets need url prefix when displaying HTML
+* Fix: style sheets need url PREFIX when displaying HTML
 * Add: Re-Export action that will ignore modification time and force re-exporting of all required files.
 * Fix: added a short time delay to running export after settings change or project open.